Improving Image Captioning Descriptiveness by Ranking and LLM-based Fusion: Analysis

-\paragraph{Results.} In our analysis we include the five literature models considered for caption generation, namely BLIP-2, ExpNet-v2, GIT, OFA, and ViT-GPT2.
-The performance of these models is compared with that of our proposed model, denoted as ``Our (Fusion)''.
-Furthermore, we evaluate the performance achieved by selecting the caption with the highest BLIPScore from the five generated captions during the ranking phase for each image.
-The results obtained using this approach are presented as ``Our (Best)''.
+In our analysis, we include several literature models for caption generation, namely BLIP-2, EVCap, ExpNet-v2, GIT, I-Tuning, MSRM, OFA, VIPCap, and ViT-GPT2.
+The performance of these models is compared to that of our proposed fusion-based model, denoted as ``Our (Fusion)''.
+In contrast, ``Our (Best)'' refers to the selection-based strategy in which, for each image, we retain the single caption among the five candidates that receives the highest BLIPScore during the ranking phase.